dimitri-nicolo/calico/master/networking/dual-tor.md

 there could be two independent layer 2 networks, or there could be point-to-point links between each node and each ToR.

-Here's an indication of how a dual ToR setup can look, showing just two racks and two nodes in each rack.
-In reality the connections *between* racks would be more complex than shown here, but that makes no difference to the support and setup that we need for the
+Here's an example of how a dual ToR setup can look, showing just two racks and two nodes in each rack.
+In reality, the connections *between* racks would be more complex than shown here, but that makes no difference to the support and setup that we need for the
-{{site.prodname}} nodes in the lower half of the picture.
+{{site.prodname}} nodes in the lower half of the diagram.
 The "client", "ra-server" and "rb-server" boxes represent Kubernetes pods:

 ![dual-tor]({{site.baseurl}}/images/dual-tor.png)